Skip to main content

 How To Determine Personal Jurisdiction

 The following are the critical criteria for how the court asserts personal jurisdiction.
-This criterion ensures that plaintiffs sue defendants in the proper forum based on their connections or activities in that state.
+They ensure that plaintiffs sue defendants in the proper forum based on their connections or activities in that state.

-• Presence: Being served with a copy of the summons and complaint while present in the forum state is enough to give a court specific jurisdiction over the person served in that state.
-That means that even if you were only passing through the state for a few minutes if the other party properly served the summons, they can sue you.
+Being served with a copy of the summons and complaint while present in the forum state is enough to give a court specific jurisdiction over the person served in that state.
+That means that even if you were only passing through the state for a few minutes, the other party can sue if they properly served the summons.
+The Supreme Court agreed on this principle in Burnham v.
+Superior Court of California 495 U.S. 604 (1990).

-• Minimum Contacts: A court can also have personal jurisdiction over you if you maintain sufficient contact with the state where a court resides.
-Below is the primary test courts use to determine whether you've established enough minimum contacts with a state.
+A court can also have personal jurisdiction over you if you maintain sufficient contact with the state where a court resides.
+Courts examine whether this contact was intentional rather than random or accidental.
+This legal doctrine is known as purposeful availment.

 To understand how courts determine their authority over persons or property involved in a legal dispute, it is crucial to learn about the three types of personal jurisdiction: